pjankiewicz/pjankiewicz.github.io/blog/posts_md/zen-coding.md

 ## Summary

 That's it.
 You need only data structures and functions.
 No fancy frameworks.
 No spaghetti code.
-Every problem is solveable using this methodology and it will guarantee that your code is maintainable and AI will have no problems to evolve it.
+Every problem is solvable using this methodology and it will guarantee that your code is maintainable and AI will have no problems to evolve it.

 Happy Zen Coding!